Zymbit-Docs/docs/content/bootware-one-zero/troubleshooting/_index.md

 {{% callout notice %}}
 The pre-installed image is encrypted and cannot be replaced via `rpiboot`.
 Once Bootware is installed, Bootware can install new images based off Bullseye or Jammy in the Zymbit `zi` image format.
 See the [Getting Started](../getting-started) section and the [zb-update](../utilities/zbupdate) tool.

+Important: The CM4/SCM firmware must include bootloader version 2023/01/11 or later in order to work with Ubuntu 22.04.
+The version can be verified with the `vcgencmd bootloader_version` command.
+The firmware is not field upgradeable.
+If you have a CM4/SCM with an earlier version of the bootloader and need to run Ubuntu 22.04, please contact support@zymbit.com.

 {{% /callout %}}

 ### Precautions